 Prime Minister Inaugurates 2025 Global Security Forum

-(MENAFN- Gulf Times) HE Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani on Monday inaugurated the seventh World Security Forum.
+Doha, Qatar: Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani on Monday inaugurated the seventh World Security Forum.
 Held under the theme "The Impact of Non-State Actors on Global Security," the forum is scheduled to run through April 30.

 In his opening remarks, HE the Prime Minister and Minister of Foreign Affairs highlighted the exceptional importance of the World Security Forum, which is being held at a time when the world needs deep and sincere dialogue and innovative partnerships capable of meeting the challenges of a turbulent world.